 MEMBERSHIP CLASSES

 Membership is classed as corporate and non-corporate.
 At this stage the only significant difference is that corporate members are entitled to hold office and vote at Institute meetings.
-The issue of the registration of Mining Rock Engineers who are entitled to carry out the work as specified in the new "Guidelines for the Compilation of a Code of Practice to Prevent Rockfall and Rockburst Accidents" is discussed separately in Section 3.
+The fellow and honorary life fellow members are eligible to a blazer pin selected by the council for recognition.

 There are three categories of corporate membership.